Admit it, PR measurement has a PR problem. It’s particularly bad because some communicators are reluctant to work with data.

 Then formulate basic questions that data can help answer.
 For social, he suggests: How are users accessing our site?
 What are they searching for?
 What does engagement look like at our social channels?

 In Glinski’s straightforward approach, “dashboards do not have to be complicated” either.
 The point of a dashboard, he says, is to “answer pointed questions…and foster conversations” with stakeholders.
-The three questions are represented in the Adobe Analytics Workspace dashboard you see in the slide on page 15.

 Data to answer these questions was found through the referring site, internal search terms and various social channels, respectively.

 Glinski’s advice is well-taken.
 He collaborated with members of Vanguard’s PR team on efforts similar to those described here.
 The process involved interviews to discover what questions PR wanted to answer with data.
 Glinski also conducted dashboard-reading sessions with PR.

 Glinski’s last tip also is counterculture but smart: “It’s important not to overreact to data,” he says, “but it’s also important to make sure data is part of your process.”

 Seth Arenstein is Editor of PR News.
 Follow him at: @skarenstein